keesschollaart81/vsts-sprint-goal/Marketplace.md

 ## Privacy

 Sprint Goal uses Application Insights to track telemetry.
-Data send: 'sprint form page loaded', 'sprint saved',
+When: 'sprint form page loaded', 'sprint saved', data: the id's (guids) of the account, project and user.